nuvious/coqui-ai-api/README.md

-# Open Voice API Docker
+# Coqui-AI Docker

-A quick containerization of [Open Voice](https://github.com/myshell-ai/OpenVoice/blob/main/setup.py) with an API for integration with other tools and services.
+A quick containerization of [Coqui-AI TTS](https://github.com/coqui-ai/TTS) with an API for integration with other tools and services.

 ## Demo